To start Excel, click Start > Programs > Microsoft Office > Microsoft Excel.

 Suppose that you were keeping track of your salary increases and decreases from year to year.

-You would like to know what you average salary has been over the 5 years listed above.
-Activating the cell B6, as shown above, then click the function wizard and choose AVERAGE from the Statistical list under the Or select a category menu.
+You would like to know what your average salary has been over the five years listed above.
+Activating the cell B6, as shown above, then click the function wizard and choose AVERAGE from the Insert Function list under the Formulas tab.
 Choose the Next button and then type in all the cells that you would like to include in the average function.
 In this example, find the average of the cells B1 through B5, so under Number 1 type B1:B5.

 Then proceed by choosing the OK button.

 We can take the information above and plot it on a chart.
-To do this, highlight the data to be entered to the chart.
-Then choose the Chart Wizard shortcut button from the toolbar.
-You can also select Chart from the Insert menu.
+To do this, highlight the data to be entered to the chart, and then select the Insert tab.
+From there you can select your chart type.

 To add a trend line to a plot or get the equation of a line that fits a data set in Excel: